WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_libraries.md

 | endorser | SHOULD be populated with {{ig endorser}} |
 | relatedArtifact | SHALL be populated with `citation` references to L2 content |

-TODO: Define how references to L2 content occur (not only for libraries but throughout)

 ##### **Computable** and **Executable**